-In rare circumstances, the owner may decide to limit the trim in.
-This can be accomplished by repositioning the tilt stop pins into whatever adjustment holes in the transom brackets are desired.
+6. In rare circumstances, the owner may decide to limit the trim in.
+This can be accomplished by purchasing a stainless steel tilt pin (Part Number 17-49930A1) from your dealer and inserting it in whatever adjustment hole in the transom brackets is desired.
+The non-stainless steel shipping bolt should not be used in this application other than on a temporary basis.